top of page

 Commonwealth Professor of Biology

-Current projects in the Galloway lab focus on the evolution of plant reproduction and the early stages of speciation.
-While many of our projects use Campanula americana (American bellflower) as a study system, we use a variety of taxa depending on the question addressed.
+Current projects in the Galloway lab focus on understanding evolution in response to past climate warming, the early stages of speciation, and variation in plant reproduction across a species’ range.
+Most of our projects use Campanula americana (American bellflower) as a study system.
 We combine molecular genetic analysis, quantitative genetics, and ecological genetics in both lab/greenhouse and field studies in our work.

 A second set of projects explores incipient speciation.
 We found substantial reproductive isolation between C. americana populations, with up to 90% reduction in fitness of between-population crosses relative to those within populations!
 Reproductive isolation is largely limited to crosses between clades and is due to incompatibility between chloroplast and nuclear genes.
 Interestingly, the chloroplast genome evolves fairly rapidly in C. americana and, in contrast with most other taxa, chloroplasts may be inherited maternally, paternally or from both parents.
 C. americana is an autotetraploid and polyploidy has been implicated in changing the rate of reproductive isolation.
 Finally, we are investigating whether reproductive isolation is enhanced or reduced at contact zones between incompatible populations with the goal of understanding the earliest stages of speciation.